opendocsg/slw-judgments-backfill/2015_SGHC_17/report.md

  Percentage 74.72% 25.28%

-48     In _Anthony Patrick Nathan v Chan Siew Chin_ [2011] 4 SLR 1121 at [16], Quentin Loh J explained that the division of matrimonial assets was to be done in the following manner:
+48     In _Anthony Patrick Nathan v Chan Siew Chin_ <span class="citation">[2011] 4 SLR 1121</span> at [16], Quentin Loh J explained that the division of matrimonial assets was to be done in the following manner:

  (a) first, the value of the pool of matrimonial assets was to be determined;